Lee Hall (playwright)

-Lee Hall (born 20 September 1966) is an English playwright, television writer, screenwriter, and lyricist.
+Lee Hall (born 20 September 1966) is an English writer and lyricist.
 He is best known for writing the screenplay for the film Billy Elliot (2000) and the book and lyrics for its adaptation as a stage musical of the same name.
-In addition, he wrote the play The Pitmen Painters (2007), and the screenplay for the film Rocketman (2019).
+In addition, he wrote the play The Pitmen Painters (2007), and the screenplays for the films War Horse and Rocketman (2019).